Evidence for Practice

 USPSTF Recommendation Statements

 The U.S. Preventive Services Task Force is an independent, volunteer panel of national experts in disease prevention and evidence-based medicine.
-USPSTF Recommendation Statements related to Opioids include:
+USPSTF Recommendation Statements related to substance use disorders include:

 AHRQ's Evidence Based Practice Center Program reviews provide the foundation for guidelines, policy, and coverage decisions for pain management, appropriate opioid use, and prevention and treatment of opioid use disorder.